islandproblem/islandproblem/essay.md

 However, **optimization** requires AGIs to "leave" our "island" to use the most-optimal systems.
 With **general intelligence**, they will understand this.
 They will know that the most-optimal systems are the ones "outside" our "island" — systems that don't include extra steps to accommodate humans.

 Competition between AGIs also forces them to become far more **complex** than what humans can comprehend and control — even if we use smaller AGIs to help us control the bigger ones.
-This creates a competitive landscape of *AGI versus AGI* without humans slowing them down.
+This creates a competitive landscape of *AGI versus AGI* — without humans slowing them down.

-At the same time, this competition between AGIs will push them to capture **resources** — especially *physical* resources.
+This competition will be *required* because of the *possibility* of capturing **resources** — especially *physical* resources.
 If one dominant AGI figures out how to capture resources, then the others must race to capture their own resources.
+(The vast resources of space won't help us, and we'll explain why later.)

 In other words, to stay competitive, they will need to build *their own* islands of optimal conditions for themselves.